 A carve-out transaction raises a variety of tax planning opportunities and hazards.
 While these overlap with tax considerations that apply generally on a sale of a business, the particular circumstances of a carve-out transaction, where other business operations are continued by the seller, can raise significant issues.
-Although the discussion below focuses on a high-level overview of key US federal income tax considerations, international, state and local income, and other tax considerations must be considered.
+Although the discussion below focuses on a high-level overview of key US federal income tax considerations, international, state and local income and other tax considerations must be considered.

-Key variables that may affect the tax treatment of a carveout transaction and related structure choices include:
+Key variables that may affect the tax treatment of a carve-out transaction and related structure choices include the following:

-- The tax classification of the seller.
+- Tax classification of the seller.

-- The number of businesses being sold and entities involved in the transaction.
+- Number of businesses being sold and entities involved in the transaction.

 - Available tax attributes of the seller.

-- · The sale of the business at a loss.
+- Sale of the business at a loss.